 These corrections are happening on the order of milliseconds, and so we are not aware of them, but the cerebellum is essential to making them happen.
 When the cerebellum detects any potential deviations from the route originally planned, it uses that information to send a modified plan back to the motor cortex.
 This corrected plan is what is used to generate the next increment of movement in reaching for the cake.

 In this way, the cerebellum provides an error detection and correction mechanism.
 This allows our movements to appear smooth, precise, and coordinated.
 The importance of the cerebellum in facilitating smooth movement can especially be seen in someone who has experienced cerebellar damage.
 They may develop cerebellar ataxia, which involves problems not in the initiation, but in the execution, of movement.
 Their movements may be abnormally timed, jerky, and riddled with tremors.
-See the video to the right for an example.

 The cerebellum also seems to be important to the learning of motor movements.
 When we repeat a motor movement over and over again, we gradually learn to execute it more smoothly and precisely.
 This learning process is based in part on the strengthening of synapses in the cerebellum.

 Someone who experiences cerebellar damage (e.g. through a stroke) may also display cognitive and emotional disturbances or deficits.
 Thus, there appears to be more to the cerebellum than just its role in movement.
 However, due to the distinctive movement disorders that appear when someone experiences cerebellar damage, its capacity to promote smooth and coordinated movement is what the cerebellum is best known for.